wagnerde/STITCH/README.md

 ### Settings ###
-Parameter settings for data preprocessing and the main STITCH pipeline are specified using optional name/value pairs.
+Parameter settings for data preprocessing (see "scTools") and the main STITCH pipeline (see "stitch_get_graph") are specified using optional name/value pairs.
 Default behavior implements settings used in [Wagner et. al. 2018](http://science.sciencemag.org/content/early/2018/04/25/science.aar4362).

 ```
  'k_initial'